JamesTheHacker/passman/README.md

 I decided to use `gpg` for encryption/decryption because it's very secure (assuming host machine is secure and user password is strong).
 You can pass the database around securely in emails, or on a USB stick, with no chance of an attacker ever seeing what's inside it.
 At least not in your lifetime.
 To learn more about `gpg` checkout the [handbook](https://www.gnupg.org/gph/en/manual.html).

 The password database is encrypted/decrypted using [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 PassMan can generate the public/private keys for you, or you can pass in your own.

-**Can I use a password instead of a public key cryptography?**

-You can.
-But not on my watch!
-Whilst this may seem convenient it weakens security.
-I do not support this practice, thus I have not included it.
-I hope you understand.
-It's for the best.

 ## Dependencies